 Towards the Tipping Point: Global Goals Guide for Business

-The report provides practical examples and recommendations for businesses just beginning to engage with the Global Goals.
-Business in the Community (BITC) hopes the report will inspire and guide businesses looking to deepen their commitment to sustainable development, and contribution to the Global Goals.
+The report provides practical examples and recommendations for businesses beginning to engage with Global Goals.
+Business in the Community (BITC) hopes the report will inspire and guide businesses looking to deepen their commitment to sustainable development, and contribution to Global Goals.

-Organisations that embed sustainable development effectively into their business model can future proof themselves and enhance their long-term commercial performance.
+Organisations that embed sustainable development effectively into their business model can future-proof themselves and enhance their long-term commercial performance.
 The Global Goals offer a globally agreed set of aspirations.
-Across UK businesses, and particularly among the BITC network, there are organisations already gaining value from engaging with the Global Goals.
-These businesses tend to utilise the Global Goals in two broad ways.
+Across UK businesses, particularly among the BITC network, organisations are already gaining value from engaging with the Global Goals.
+These businesses tend to utilise Global Goals in two broad ways.

 Firstly, they use the Global Goals as a communications framework.
-Businesses face an increasing need to articulate how they intend create positive societal impact.
+Businesses need to articulate how they intend to create a positive societal impact.
 The Goals offer a set of shared aspirations that can be a tool for businesses to signal their commitment in a globally recognised way.
 The Global Goals can help businesses structure their measurement and non-financial reporting.